Jan-Novak00/Enrollments1/Milestone1/core1_breakdown.md

 * Display option to search for a course
 * Display a list of courses with a specific name to a student
 * Display available lecture and practical tickets to a student
+* Display the capacity of a given ticket
 * Display a message to a student
+* Display waiting list information (position in the waiting list and maximum waiting time)
+* Display maximum waiting time option

 ##### Input handling responsibilities
 * Handle user selection of different UI elements